Superabelian logics: Pointed Abelian logic

 \section{Pointed Abelian logic}

+In the previous sections, we have explored the landscape of Abelian logic and its infinitary extensions.
+We now turn our attention to expansions, that is, we allow not only new rules, but also enriched logical languages.
+This section introduces \emph{pointed Abelian logic} (\pAb), which extends Abelian logic with a new constant symbol \fa.
+This seemingly simple addition of an additional ``point'' to the algebraic semantics dramatically alters the character of the logic.
+Whereas Abelian logic has no non-trivial finitary extensions, we will show that this pointed version gives rise to a plentiful landscape of logical extensions.\footnote{All the semilinear extensions of $\pAb$ are characterized in the submitted article \cite{Jankovec:SubvarietiesPointedAbelianLGroups}.} The central result of this section is a completeness theorem demonstrating that this new logic is finitely strongly complete with respect to just three canonical pointed structures over the real numbers: $\R_{-1}, \R_0$, and $\R_1$.

 Let us consider the expansion of the language $\lang{L_\Ab}$ of Abelian logic by a new constant symbol $\fa$.
-We denote the language $\lang{L_\pAb}$ where $\mathrm{p}$ stands for ``point''.
-In this section we study the minimal expansion of $\Ab$ in this language.
+We denote this language by $\lang{L_\pAb}$.
+In this section, we study the minimal expansion of $\Ab$ in this language.

-\begin{defn} The pointed Abelian logic is the least expansion of $\Ab$ in the language $\lang{L_\pAb}$, i.e., it is axiomatized by the same axiomatic system only closed under substitution of the expanded language. \end{defn}
+\begin{defn} The pointed Abelian logic is the least expansion of $\Ab$ in the language $\lang{L_\pAb}$, i.e., it is axiomatized by the same axiomatic system as $\Ab$ only closed under substitution of the expanded language. \end{defn}

-Recall that Full Lambek logic with exchange $\FL_\ae$ is a prominent substructural logic in the language of $\lang{L_\pAb}$ which is axiomatized by omitting the axiom $\abe$ from the axiomatic system given in Table~\ref{tab:Abel}.
-Thus pointed Abelian logic is an extension of of $\FL_\ae$ by axiom $\abe$.
+Recall that Full Lambek logic with exchange, $\FL_\ae$, is a prominent substructural logic in the language of $\lang{L_\pAb}$ which is axiomatized by omitting the axiom \rul{rel} from the axiomatic system given in Table~\ref{tab:Abel}.
+Thus, pointed Abelian logic is the extension of $\FL_\ae$ by axiom $\rul{rel}$.

-Interestingly, we can see $\Ab$ as an extension of $\pAb$ by the axiom $(\fa\to\tr)\wedge(\tr\to\fa)$ (which enforces both constants to coincide).
-Therefore sometimes in the literature, $\Ab$ is presented (a bit incorrectly) as the expansion of $\FL_\ae$ by axiom $\abe$.
+Interestingly, we can see $\Ab$ as an extension of $\pAb$ by the axiom which collapses both constants: